 Allow people to interact with the bot both through free-text input and selection of links.

 Allow sorting and filtering to let people narrow down through results.

 Save information you received in one task for a next one.

 Program some flexibility into the bot: infer context and allow people to jump forward and backward in the linear flow.

-Be honest about not understanding.
-Offer an escape hatch in the form of a real human, a phone number, or a link to a different interaction channel.
+Be honest about not understanding something.
+Offer an escape hatch in the form of a real human, a phone number, or a link to a different help-channel.